Cyclenerd/google-cloud-gcp-openai-api/README.md

 ## Running Locally

-The software is tested on Python 3.11.
+The software was tested on GNU/Linux and macOS with Python 3.11.
+If you want to use the software under Windows, you must set the environment variables with `set` instead of `export`.
-You should create a [virtual environment](https://docs.python.org/3/library/venv.html) with the version of Python you want to use, and activate it before proceeding.
+You should also create a [virtual environment](https://docs.python.org/3/library/venv.html) with the version of Python you want to use, and activate it before proceeding.

 You also need the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
 The Google Cloud CLI includes the `gcloud` command-line tool.